emanuelemassaro/mosquitoes/README.md

 # Mosquito born disease dynamics with human mobility

-I developed a python notebook that allow the user to run a MPI C++ simulations from zero to study an agent based model for modelling the interplay between mosquito-borne disease and human mobility.
+We developed a python notebook that allow the user to run a MPI C++ simulations from zero to study an agent based model for modelling the interplay between mosquito-borne disease and human mobility.

 ### IMPORTANT: The notebook defines the input parameters and files for the simulations, compile and run the software and finally analyze the results.